resonance-audio/resonance-audio-web-sdk/README.md

 ## Acknowledgments

-Special thanks to Alper Gungormusler, Hongchan Choi, Julius Kammerl and Marcin Gorzel for their help on this project.
+Special thanks to Alper Gungormusler, Hongchan Choi, Marcin Gorzel, and Julius Kammerl for their help on this project.

 ## Support